fabacab/inline-gdocs-viewer/readme.txt

 == Upgrade Notice ==

-= 0.12.3 =
+= 0.12.4 =

-This is primarily a bugfix release and is recommended for all users, especially those using SQL-based queries.
+This release fixes bugs with MySQL data sources and improves accessibility for Google Charts.

 == Other notes ==